NVIDIA/JAX-Toolbox/rosetta/docs/NATIVE_FP8.md

     ...
 ```

-Please ensure you include the first two flags, `--xla_gpu_enable_reduction_epilogue_fusion=false` and `--xla_gpu_enable_triton_gemm=false`, as they are essential for enabling the FP8 functionality.
+Please ensure you include the first flag, `--xla_gpu_enable_reduction_epilogue_fusion=false` as it is essential for enabling the FP8 functionality.
 The additional flags primarily focus on performance enhancement and should also prove beneficial for non-FP8 executions.

 ## Transformer Engine vs Native FP8 Support